 - 1. All departments have begun analyzing both formative and summative assessments and are working to make changes so they better reflect the style of new EOC tests. - a.
 English making changes to question stems that mimic EOC and rewriting for deeper DOK.
 Administering EOC practice test in early spring and reteaching on any standards of concern. - b.
 Science writing two- and three-dimensional questions for unit quizzes and tests - c.
-Math working with department chair to review pacing guides for standards "holes" or "gaps."
+Math working with the department chair to review pacing guides for standards "holes" or "gaps."
 Creating EOC prep tests on Mastery Connect. - d.
 Government Also evaluating curriculum for "holes/gaps" as it relates to the new standards.
 Assessment data will be delayed with not completing the academic year and not having cut scores from DESE. - 2.
 All teachers are receiving training on how to write clear and meaningful "I can..." statements in student-friendly language derived from the learning standards with the purpose of moving students towards evaluating their own learning.

-Goal #2: Students will be college and career ready upon graduation by aligning curriculum and assessment to state standards.
-The composite score of ACT will reach and/or maintain an average composite score of 22 annually.
+Goal #2: Students will be college and career ready upon graduation by aligning curriculum, lesson planning, building standards, and assessment to state standards.
+Administration will use ACT/WorkKeys scores, building surveys, assessment evaluations, and staff conversations to evaluate goal achievement